DD2480G19/teammates2/README.md

 ## Requirements for the new feature or requirements affected by functionality being refactored
-> ***P criterion 4: Requirements related to the functionality are identified and described in a systematic way.
-Each requirement has a name (ID), title, and description.
-The description can be one paragraph per requirement.***

-> ***P+ criterion 3: Relevant test cases (existing tests and updated/new tests related to the refactored code) are traced to requirements.***

-> Optional (point 3): trace tests to requirements.

-> **From assignment description:**
-> Identify requirements related to the issue.
-If the requirements are not documented yet, try to describe them based on code reviews and existing test cases.
-Create a project plan for testing these requirements, and working on the issue.

 In this section, we've tried to identify all untested requirements for the two methods related to the issue.
 The tables can be seen in the two subsections below:

 ### Identified requirements for `checkSpecificAccessControl`
 | ID    | Title | Description | Issue |